The awarding of grants is decided by the following bodies:

-Guidelines for the appeal will be sent to the applicant as an attachment of the decision.
+Guidelines for the appeal (available in Finnish and Swedish) will be sent to the applicant as an attachment of the decision.

 Arts councils review all applications.
 Decisions are based on the arts council’s overall assessment of applications.
 Factors that may influence the decision include the applicant’s prior artistic activities and the work plan, which should cover the entire grant period.
 When reviewing applications for project grants, attention is also paid to the quality and scope of the project, as well as how realistic its budget is.
 The exact decision-making criteria used for comparing applications are listed in the call for applications.

 Regional and linguistic factors, as well as gender equality, are also taken into consideration.

 Three- and five-year artist grants are awarded primarily to professional artists who have distinguished themselves within their field.
 One- and half-year grants are also awarded to young artists and those who are at the start of their artistic careers.